17 Best Bean to Cup Coffee Machines of 2022

 My Observations:

-For instance, there are multiple reviews referring to the machine having been sent to a UK answer with an EU plug, and of course, this is a rating of the supplier, not the machine.
+For instance, there are multiple reviews referring to the machine having been sent to a UK address with an EU plug, and of course, this is a rating of the supplier, not the machine.

 By the way, the reason this may happen is if you’ve (possibly unknowingly) purchased from a third party seller.
 Sometimes there is more than one supplier option available, and some may be cheaper than others.

-Machines purchased from these firms are likely to come with an EU plug, and they may come with a return to Italy warranty too, so it’s worth doing some due diligence and just checking who you’re buying your machine from if it’s not a machine that is dispatched and sold by Amazon.
+Machines purchased from these firms are likely to come with an EU plug, and they may come with a return to Italy warranty too, so it’s worth doing some due diligence and truly checking who you’re buying your machine from if it’s not a machine that is dispatched and sold by Amazon.

 Check Price – Amazon UK

-Just a quick update re the Ecam E22, readers have explained to me that there’s a new version of this, which is about the same price however has been released more lately.
+Just a quick update re the Ecam E22, readers have explained to me that there’s a new version of this, which is about the same price nevertheless has been released more lately.
 A few people have asked me if I can explain the difference.

-Perfect Delonghi Machines
+Best Delonghi Machines

 Check Price – Amazon UK